RichesTito/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Shell I/O redirections
-A script to write a confused smiley script to display a file
+A script to write a confused smiley
+A script to display the content of a file